searchlight/icinga-operator/docs/node-alerts/node_volume.md

 # Check node_volume

-This is used to check Node Disk stat.
+Check command `node_volume` is used to check status of Kubernetes Nodes.

-NodeAlert `env` prints the list of environment variables in searchlight-operator pods.
-This check command is used to test Searchlight.

 ## Spec
 `env` check command has no variables.
 Execution of this command can result in following states:
 - OK
-- WARNING
 - CRITICAL
 - UNKNOWN